rust-lang/rust-wiki-backup/Doc-language-FAQ.md

 Some examples that demonstrate different aspects of the language:

-* The language's general-purpose [hash] function, SipHash-2-4
+* The language's general-purpose [hash] function, SipHash-2-4.
+Bit twiddling, OO, macros
 * The core library's [LinearMap], a sendable hash map in an OO style
 * The standard library's [json] module.
 Enums and pattern matching
 * Servo's [ImageCacheTask], an image cache in an actor style